keithmburu/courses/2020-compling/labs/lab2.md

 filtered_tokens = [w for w in tokens if w not in english_stopwords]
 ```

 Line 3 uses a Python list comprehension to filter the stop words out.
-A list comprehension in Python creates a new list that obeys the predicates inside the brackets--in this case, $\{w\vert w \in \text{tokens} \land \lnot(w \in \text{english_stopwords} \}$.
+A list comprehension in Python creates a new list that obeys the predicates inside the brackets--in this case, $\{w\vert w \in \text{tokens} \land \lnot(w \in \text{english_stopwords})\}$.
 The order is preserved because this is executing a for-loop linearly through the list.
-However, this is **extremely** slow, due to each check requiring an iteration through 179 English stopwords.
+However, this is **extremely** slow, due to each check requiring an iteration through 179 English stop words.
 We can improve this by first copying the stop words list into a Python set, which is backed by a hash table, giving $O(1)$ lookup time.

 ```python
 stopwords_set = set(english_stopwords)